 Banks usually offer to lend 80% of the purchase price (excluding fees).
 It is possible to achieve slightly more than 80%, but the client’s circumstances have to be optimal for the bank to consider this.
 If you are interested in a mortgage of more than 80%, please contact us to discuss whether this will be possible for your situation.

 The maximum loan to value banks offer at the moment is 70% of the purchase price.
 That being said, it is common that they only give 60%.
 The percentage can vary depending on the country in which you reside/declare your taxes and your mortgage preferences.

 Debt to Income

 One of the most important elements when applying for a mortgage in Spain is INCOME and DEBT.
-The relation between these two is important as it gives the bank information on how much you are able to pay per month for a mortgage.
+The relation between these two is important, as it gives the bank information on how much you are able to pay per month towards a mortgage.
 The bank will only allow your total debt to represent a certain percentage of your income (normally they will base their calculation on your net income).
-The percentage will vary on a case to case basis but for residents the banks will usually accept a DTI of 30-35% (up to 40% in special cases).
-For non-residents the accepted DTI is set to 25-30%, depending on the LTV (see an example of a mortgage under the menu “Case Studies”).
+The percentage will vary on a case by case basis, but for residents the banks will usually accept a DTI of 30-35% (up to 40% in special cases).
+For non-residents, the accepted DTI is set to 25-35%, depending on the LTV.

 GET IN TOUCH, WE CAN HELP

 Or send us a message using the form below:

 After roughly 2 years delay, the new mortgage law has been approved and should come into effect by June 2019.
 But what does it mean and how will it affect mortgages in Spain?
 In this article, I will cover what I believe to be the 10 main aspects of the new...read more